 One technique closely associated with Art Nouveau is the plique à jour technique.
-The style resembles a stained glass window and is used in jewelry without a backing so that it forms a translucent tableau, making it popular for depicting ephemeral things such as insect wings and water, but is extremely delicate and thus intact pieces are hard to find today.
+The style resembles a stained glass window and is used in jewelry without a backing so that it forms a translucent tableau, making it popular for depicting ephemeral things such as insect wings and water, but this technique is extremely delicate and thus intact pieces are hard to find today.

 Art Nouveau Brooches

-Brooches in the shapes of animals and insects were very popular during the Art Nouveau period.
+Brooches in the shape of animals and insects were very popular during the Art Nouveau period.
 Materials such as opal, horn, shell, pearl and enamel were often used in these designs to achieve an iridescent, three-dimensional, organic quality that made the designs more sensual and fluid.
 Sometimes little springs were attached to the various appendages of these brooches so that they quivered, making the creatures depicted appear even more lifelike.
 Flowers also often appear in Art Nouveau brooches, often framed by twisting vines, the petals formed from semi-translucent enamel or carved shell, embellished with moonstone dewdrops.
 The designs of Art Nouveau brooches were often quite complex, the different pieces created separately and later assembled.
-Another unique characteristic of Art Nouveau brooches is that the backside of the brooches are also often beautifully designed as well.
+Another unique characteristic of Art Nouveau brooches is that the back side of the brooches are also often beautifully designed as well.

-As a decorative style Art Nouveau could be observed in architecture, furniture, accessories and jewelry.
+As a decorative style Art Nouveau can be observed in architecture, furniture, accessories and jewelry.
 Asian art was especially influential with its free flowing asymmetrical lines, naturalistic designs, and enameling techniques.
 The Arts and Crafts movement was also influential with its emphasis on hand-craftsmanship and artisanship.